Ana Peláez: Professional career

 Peláez turned professional on the eve of the Aramco Team Series – Sotogrande in July 2021, where she made the cut and finished in a tie for 42nd.
 She finished in a tie for 83rd at LET Q-School in December, for a very limited status on the LET in 2022.
 She received an invitation to play in the Madrid Ladies Open, and secured a full LET card through victory.
 On her way to win in her debut tournament as a member, she shot a course record nine-under-par 63 in the penultimate round.
 She finished 23-under-par, six strokes clear of Linnea Ström in second.

 In her rookie season, Peláez also finished runner-up at the Aramco Team Series – Sotogrande behind winner Nelly Korda, and finished 5th in the season ranking.
 She was runner-up as LET Rookie of the Year behind Linn Grant.

 In 2023, Peláez recorded runner-up finishes at the Joburg Ladies Open, Investec South African Women's Open and Helsingborg Open, to finish the season fifth on the 2023 Ladies European Tour Order of Merit.

 Peláez finished T27 at LPGA Q-Series to earn LPGA Tour membership for 2024.
 In her rookie season, she made 4 cuts in 12 starts.
 She also made 15 starts on the LET, where she recorded a tie for 3rd at the Magical Kenya Ladies Open, a tie for 4th at Aramco Team Series – Tampa, and a solo 4th at the La Sella Open.

+In 2025, her best finish was a tie for 3rd at the Tenerife Women's Open, before defending her title at the Santander Campeonato de España de Profesionales Femenino.